section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 - Updating information
 - Embeddings information
 - Executing orders on the worker that can download and introduce malignant projects like Trojans
-- Sending out significant information, for example, Mastercard subtleties, email, and passwords to the assailant's far off worker.
+- Sending out significant information, for example, Mastercard subtleties, email, and passwords to the assailants far off the server.
 - Getting client login subtleties and so on.

-The above list isn't thorough; it simply gives you a thought of what SQL Injection is capable of.

-### Automation devices for SQL infusion
+### Mechanization gadgets for SQL mixture
-In the above model, we utilized manual assault methods dependent on our huge information on SQL.
  There are mechanized apparatuses that can assist you with playing out the assaults all the more proficiently and inside the briefest conceivable time.

 These apparatuses incorporate:
 - `Sonarqube` – https://www.sonarqube.org/